Optimization with Constraint Learning: A Framework and Survey: Acknowledgements

 \section{Acknowledgements}

 This work was supported by the Dutch Scientific Council (NWO) grant OCENW.GROOT.2019.015, Optimization for and with Machine Learning (OPTIMAL).
-The authors would also like to thank Ilker Birbil for his comments during the preparation of the manuscript.
+The authors would also like to thank Ilker Birbil for his comments during the preparation of the manuscript, and the anonymous referees for useful comments that improved the paper.

 \endgroup